The below is my interview with Mary, 32, who is currently an Internal Auditor for a global airline company.

-- There is lots of travel all over the world (although you can get tired of this!)
+- There is lots of travel all over the world (although this can be tiring!)

 - It is an easy move from external audit as you are doing the same role but people are a lot more willing to help you as they are your colleagues now.

 - An internal audit career path is an excellent way to get to know lots about the business (although you find out lots about the processes, and costs not so much about the strategy side of things).

 - It can be a comparitively easy path to a very senior well paid job if you make Head of Internal Audit.

 Are there many reasons not to choose a career in internal audit?